Conference Logo ProgramMaster Logo

 Sriswaroop Dasari, University of Texas at El Paso

-Scope The development of new nuclear reactor structural and fuel materials is critical to extending and improving the performance of existing reactors as well as the development of next generation reactors.
-However, due to safeguards and regulations, the implementation of novel and advanced reactor materials requires an expensive and time consuming qualification and licensing process, which may take decades to receive final approval.
+Scope The development of new nuclear reactor structural materials will lead to the improved longevity of the current fleet of reactors and spur the launch of next generation reactors as well.
+However, due to safeguards and regulations, the implementation of advanced reactor materials requires the extensive and costly qualification and licensing of these materials which takes decades.
 An accelerated nuclear reactor materials qualification campaign aimed at shortening the nuclear reactor materials qualification timeline down to five to ten years is currently under way.
 The accelerated qualification of these materials requires an in depth understanding of the thermomechanical behavior under reactor conditions through accelerated irradiation experiments, various in situ and ex situ characterization techniques, separate effects investigation, and performance testing.
-This comprehensive data collection effort may then be coupled with advanced computational methodologies such as artificial intelligence algorithms, computational performance codes, and digital twins, which can down select and optimize material components and predict material performance after many years of operation, resulting in a significantly more efficient roadmap to the deployment of new nuclear reactor materials.
+This extensive data collection effort is used as the basis for computational models, machine learning, and artificial intelligence algorithms which can down select and optimize material components and predict material performance after many years of operation thus resulting in significantly more efficient deployment of new nuclear reactor materials.

-This symposium focuses on studies, both computational and experimental, aimed at the accelerated qualification of nuclear reactor structural and fuel materials.
+This symposium focuses on studies, both computational and experimental, aimed at the accelerated qualification of nuclear reactor structural materials.

 Abstracts are encouraged for the following topic areas (but not limited to):

-• In-situ and ex-situ experiments and characterization which simulate and evaluate materials exposed to in-reactor conditions of existing and advanced reactor concepts
+· In situ and ex situ experiments and characterization which simulate and evaluate materials exposed to reactor core conditions

 Proceedings Plan Undecided